OrinaOisera/github-collaborators/test-scenarios/README.md

 # Test Scenarios

 Got a good idea for how to practice with GitHub collaboration?
 Great!
 Add it here!

-## Contributing
+## Contributing to test scenarios

-Add a markdown or text file to this directory outlining (or, detailing) your practice idea.
+Add a file to this directory outlining (or, detailing) your practice idea.